khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Unicode-UTF-8-Support.md

-Chameleon Terminal Emulator (as of 1.0.33) has partial Unicode UTF-8 support.
+Terminal Emulator for Android (as of 1.0.33) has partial Unicode UTF-8 support.

 [Unicode](http://en.wikipedia.org/wiki/Unicode) is a standard for encoding all the world's written languages.